top of page

 Why Use Relative Placement?

-A certified National Country Dance Circuit competition is a competition that is using vetted relative placement scoring software to compute competitor scores.
-The official relative placement scoring software for the National Country Dance Circuit is danceplace.
+A certified National Country Dance Circuit competition is a competition that is using Danceplace, the official relative placement scoring software for the National Country Dance Circuit, and a Danceplace certified competition coordinator to oversee the competitions.

 Non-Certified